-Alazne stands unsteadily next to the dwarf wall and is staring at the sea while the waves keep pounding against the rocks.
-Someone, I guess some artist, inserted rusted iron beams into the most prominent rocks around, which remain out of reach, and bent the beams so they kind of look like they represent bulls, if you are drunk.
+Alazne stands unsteadily next to the low wall and is staring at the sea while the waves keep pounding against the rocks.
+Someone, I guess some artist, inserted rusted iron beams into the most prominent rocks around, which remain out of reach, and bent the beams so they look like they represent bulls, if you are drunk.

 “Don’t stand so close to the edge, Alazne.
 Some wave might come and take you away.”

 “I don’t give a shit about anything anymore.”